6 Frequently Asked Questions About Budget Day 2024

 Employer’s National Insurance

-The government announced the lowering of the Employer’s National Insurance (ERs NI) threshold from £9,100 to £5k and increasing the rate by 1.2% to 15% from April 25, meaning that more ERs NI will be payable by employers.
+The government announced the lowering of the Employer’s National Insurance (ERs NI) threshold from £9,100 to £5,000 and increasing the rate by 1.2% to 15% from April 2025, meaning that more ERs NI will be payable by employers.

-ERs NI is a company expense however, and so will qualify for Corporation Tax (which has been capped at the 25% rate) Relief, and ltd company directors will still have the ability to choose the most tax efficient salary for both their limited company and for them personally.
+ERs NI is a company expense however, and so will qualify for Corporation Tax (which has been capped at the 25% rate) Relief, and limited company directors will still have the ability to choose the most tax efficient salary for both their limited company and for them personally.

 To help them work this out, we would recommend a chat with their accountant, who can discuss the optimum strategy for directors and their limited companies.